hassebjork/WeatherReader/README.md

 Connected to a USB port on the Raspberry Pi, is an Arduino Nano (US$ 3).
 It draws power from the USB and sends serial data back to the Raspberry Pi.
-It decodes the radio signal and verify the checksum, before transmitting the data for decoding.
+It decodes the radio signal and tries to verify the checksum, before transmitting the data for decoding.

 The Arduino has built in interrupts and a timer, which makes it very efficient at decoding the signal lengths, while still running other code.
 The Raspberry Pi running